Online Resource Allocation in Episodic Markov Decision Processes: FORMULATION

 \subsection{Confidence Sets}

+In contrast to the standard online optimization problems, the feasible set $\Delta(P)$ is unknown as we do not have access to the true transition kernel $P$.
+To remedy this issue, we obtain empirical transition kernels $\bar P_1,\ldots, \bar P_T$ to estimate the true transition kernel $P$, based on which we construct \emph{relaxations} $\Delta(P,1),\ldots, \Delta(P,T)$ of the feasible set $\Delta(P)$ by building \emph{confidence sets} for $P$.
+Another issue with applying the existing online dual algorithms, e.g., the dual mirror descent by~\cite{balseiro2022}, is that the relaxations $\Delta(P,1),\ldots, \Delta(P,T)$ are not i.i.d., but instead we will show that they contain $\Delta(P)$ with high probability, which turns out to be sufficient for our analysis.

-To construct confidence sets for estimating the non-stationary transition kernel $P$, we extend the framework of \citep{Jin2020} developed for the loop-free setting to our finite-horizon setting.
-Following~\citep{ssp-adversarial-unknown}, we update the confidence set for each episode $t\in[T]$, in contrast to~\citep{Jin2020} where the confidence set is updated over \emph{epochs} and an epoch may consist of multiple episodes.
+To construct confidence sets for estimating the non-stationary transition kernel $P$, we extend the framework of~\cite{Jin2020} developed for the loop-free setting and that of~\cite{ssp-adversarial-unknown} for the stochastic shortest path setting to our finite-horizon non-stationary setting.
+As~\cite{ssp-adversarial-unknown}, we update the confidence set for each episode $t\in[T]$, in contrast to~\cite{Jin2020} where the confidence set is updated over \emph{epochs} and an epoch may consist of multiple episodes.
+The distinction is that the transition function is estimated for each distinct step $h\in[H]$, and this leads to the $O(H^{3/2})$ dependence on $H$ in our regret upper bounds, instead of $O(H)$.